 5. The E-Myth by Michael Gerber.
 This book is especially for entrepreneurs and business owners.
 It’s an old book, but the message is timeless: If you feel like you’re on a treadmill and a prisoner of your own creation, there is a solution.

 Gerber’s mantra is that you should always be “working on your business rather than in your business.”
 By doing so, you effectively promote yourself from line worker to CEO: You can spend your time focusing on growth and big picture questions.
 Fifteen years ago, I had a great boss who gave me a copy of this book and I have reread it several times since.
 If you have your own business or work in a small company, I highly recommend it.

 If you don’t have time for an entire book, I have one recommendation for you: a 2011 article titled Extraneous Factors in Judicial Decisions.
 Admittedly, the title sounds dull.
 But it’s probably no coincidence that several of the above books reference this study, which reveals the alarmingly high correlation between the timing of meals and critical outcomes in the workplace.

-Adam M. Grossman’s previous blogs include Happily Misbehaving, Laying Claim and Proceed with Caution.
+Adam M. Grossman’s previous articles include Happily Misbehaving, Laying Claim and Proceed with Caution.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.